TSgthb/Python_Projects/Analyzing Walmart Sales Data/README.md

 The pipeline also enables exploratory analysis and delivers actionable business insights through advanced SQL techniques, including CTEs, subqueries, and window functions.
 The entire pipeline has been set-up using a Jupyter Notebook.
 <p>

-Jump to end for [Findings & Conclusion](https://github.com/TSgthb/Python_Projects/edit/main/Analyzing%20Walmart%20Sales%20Data/README#findings--conclusion)
+Jump to end for [Analysis & Findings](https://github.com/TSgthb/Python_Projects/tree/main/Analyzing%20Walmart%20Sales%20Data#analysis--findings).

+---

-## Project Overview & Outline
+## Project Outline

+1. **Environment Setup and Data Acquisition**
+   - Configured the Python environment using VSCode and installed required libraries, `pandas`, `sqlalchemy`, and `pyodbc`.
-- Set-up environment for ingesting Walmart dataset from Kaggle using API and Python module `kaggle`.
+   - Ingested the Walmart [dataset](https://www.kaggle.com/najir0123/walmart-10k-sales-datasets) from Kaggle using the Kaggle API and Python module `kaggle`.

+2. **Notebook Initialization and Library Imports**
-- Create a Jupyter Notebook and import the required Python modules for setting up DataFrame `walmart_df`, connecting to SQL Server database and carrying out analysis.
+   - Created a Jupyter Notebook as the central workspace for the data loading, tranformation and analysis.
-- Import the dataset to Python dataframe using `pandas`.
-Additionally, clean, transform and standardize the data within to facilitate EDA and advanced analytics.
+   - Imported essential Python libraries for data manipulation, database connectivity, and SQL execution.

+3. **Data Loading and Exploration**
+   - Loaded the dataset into a Pandas DataFrame (`walmart_df`).
+   - Performed initial checks on data structure, shape, and column types using `.info()` and `.describe()`.

+4. **Data Cleaning and Transformation**
+   - Removed duplicate rows and handled missing values(by deleting them) to ensure data integrity.
+   - Converted `unit_price` from object to numeric by stripping currency symbols and casting to `float`.
+   - Parsed `date` and `time` columns into appropriate `datetime` formats for time-series analysis.
+   - Created a new calculated column `total_sales` for revenue analysis.
+   - Standardized column names for consistency.

+5. **Database Integration**
-- Establish a connection to SQL Server, create a database `walmart_db` and export the DataFrame to table, `walmart_sales` using `pyodbc` and `sqlalchemy`.
+   - Established a secure connection to SQL Server using `pyodbc` and `sqlalchemy`.
-- Analyze dataset using SQL queries to extract insights and answer business questions related to revenue trends, best selling categories, profit analysis and more.
+   - Created a new database `walmart_db` and exported the cleaned DataFrame to a table `walmart_sales`.
+   - Verified successful data persistence in SQL Server for subsequent queries.

+6. **Exploratory Data Analysis (EDA)**
+   - Queried the database to validate record counts and data integrity.
+   - Generated summary statistics for sales, quantity, and profit margins.
+   - Identified maximum and minimum sales values and overall transaction distribution.

+7. **Advanced SQL Analytics**
+   - Implemented SQL queries using adavced SQL concepts such as CTEs, window functions, and aggregations to derive insights on:
+     * Payment method-wise sales and quantity distribution.
+     * Category-level revenue and profitability analysis.
+     * Customer rating trends across branches and categories.
+     * Time-of-day transaction patterns (Morning, Afternoon, Night).
+     * Year-over-Year (YoY) performance analysis for branches.

-Check out the complete code here: [Analysis Notebook](https://github.com/TSgthb/Python_Projects/blob/main/Analyzing%20Walmart%20Sales%20Data/Notebooks/analysis_notebook.ipynb)
+Check out the complete code, [Analysis Notebook](https://github.com/TSgthb/Python_Projects/blob/main/Analyzing%20Walmart%20Sales%20Data/Notebooks/analysis_notebook.ipynb).

+---

-## Findings & Conclusion
+## Analysis & Findings

-Based on the analysis of the data conducted, following are the key findings:
+Based on the analysis of the data conducted, following are the key findings that could be targeted upon for maximizing business, improving customer engagement and reverse negative sales trends:

 1. **Data Integrity and Preparation**
    - The original dataset was cleaned from 10,051 records to 9,969 valid transactions after removing duplicates and missing values.